sfcta/cmpreport/content/docs/basic-indicators.md

 * VMT dipped about 5% between 2017 and 2019
 * Note that there is a two-year lag in this estimate provided by Caltrans

 ### Transit Ridership

 {{% plotly_line id="myChart3" csvfile="content/docs/transit_ridership.csv" title="Average Daily Passengers by Transit Operator" style="style2" %}}

 * Ridership on all three operators dropped significantly during shelter-in-place orders in April – May of 2020
 * Ridership has been gradually climbing back up every month

+### Mode Share

+{{% plotly_bar id="myChart4" csvfile="content/docs/mode_share.csv" title="Mode Share by Travel Market" bmode="stack" style="style3" tf="tf3" %}}

+* Walking is by far the most prevalent mode used to get around within San Francisco
+* In contrast, travel to/ from San Francisco is dominated by driving (59.6%), but with a large transit share as well (39%)